bcgov/startup-sample-project-aws-serverless-TFC/functional-tests/Readme.md

 `./gradlew remoteChromeTest --tests="FirstTest"`

-Note: You need to set LICENSE_PLATE as an env variable, as it is part of the URL of the containers app when the app is running in AWS.
-If the app is running locally on your machine (see section `Run the test locally with containers app running locally`), then GebConfig.groovy will default to "http://localhost:4000/"`  (it assumes that LICENSE_PLATE has not been set as env variable and is therefore null)

-Note: The specific capabilities of the browser that you are firing in BrowserStack are defined in GebConfig.groovy in the remoteChrome environment.
-The BrowserStack username and Access key are not hardcoded but retrieved through environmental variables
+** Important Note **
+Currently, it is not possible to use BrowserStack to test the serverless app, neither from your local machine or from GitHub.
+The reason is the BrowserStack servers are located outside Canada.
+The Enterprise Cloud Factory by default enforces geofencing of the environments.
+In this context, BroserStack running in a server farm outside Canada, has its connection request refused.

-## Run the test scripts on GitHub CI/CD pipeline using actions firing a browser in BrowserStack cloud
+## Run the test scripts on GitHub CI/CD pipeline
+Currently it is not possible to run the test automatically in a CI/CD GiHub Actions Pipeline.
+The reason is the same as Browser Stack: GitHub server farm is located outside Canada and the AWS environment is geofenced, so the test scripts have their connection request rejected

-Currently the GitHub action `startup-sample-project-aws-containers/.github/workflows/browserStackTest.yml` will run the tests in GitHub controlling the browser hosted on Browser stack and connecting to the containers app stored in AWS.
+Currently, the manually triggered action `AutomationTestUbuntu.yml` runs automatically the tests in GitHub and `browserStackTest.yml` to run the test using BrowserStack

-To run it you will nee to set the following secrets in GitHib

-The following secrets are the same that are required to install the app in AWS (check `startup-sample-project-aws-containers/functional-tests/Readme.md` for more information)
-- AWS_ACCESS_KEY_ID
-- AWS_ACCOUNTS_ECR_READ_ACCESS
-- AWS_ECR_URI
-- AWS_REGION
-- AWS_ROLE_TO_ASSUME
-- AWS_SECRET_ACCESS_KEY

-- MY_LICENSE_PLATE
-- TFC_TEAM_TOKEN

-The following secrets need to be set to run the test using BrowserStack servers
+The following secrets need to be set to run the test:

-- BROWSERSTACK_ACCESS_KEY
+- `BROWSERSTACK_ACCESS_KEY`
-- BROWSERSTACK_USERNAME
+- `BROWSERSTACK_USERNAME`

-The following secrets need to be set to mail the test results to the account of your choice
+The following secrets need to be set to mail the test results to the account of your choice (You may comment out the section that sends the eamil in the yml script)
-- MAIL_ADDRESS
+- `MAIL_ADDRESS`
-- MAIL_PASSWORD
+- `MAIL_PASSWORD`
-- MAIL_SERVER
+- `MAIL_SERVER`
-- MAIL_USERNAME
+- `MAIL_USERNAME`

 ## Running using other browsers